Sea Containers | Southbank Restaurant

 And if you’re wondering what that is in the middle of the room, it’s merely a horseshoe-shaped, 18-seater, stainless steel bar that reflects both the Atlantic eatery theme, and, more literally, the hefty yellow submarine suspended above it.

 It’s here that they whip up faultlessly executed cocktails – like the Shaddock Daisy with tequila, Aperol, agave syrup, Tabasco and Worcestershire sauce – besides stocking an immense number of spirits and high-end wines available by the glass.

 Because if you’re dining like you’re at sea, well, you may as well drink like a fish.

-NOTE: Sea Containers is open daily, with bottomless brunch on weekends.
+NOTE: Sea Containers is open daily from 6.30am (7am weekends) to 11pm, with bottomless brunch on weekends.
 You can book a table on their website HERE.

 Sea Containers | Sea Containers London, 20 Upper Ground, SE1 9PD

-Fancy an apertif?
+Fancy an aperitif?
 Head to Lyaness across the foyer…